pungentee/os_kfkz/Labs/n2/README.md

 To log in to an iOS device, press the Side button or the Home button on older models and use Face ID, Touch ID, or enter a passcode.
 To shut down the device, go to Settings, then General, and select Shut Down, or hold the Side button along with a Volume button until the power slider appears, then slide to turn off.

 Battery power settings in iOS include options for monitoring battery health and charging, enabling Low Power Mode to reduce background activity, and viewing battery usage by app.
-The system also features Optimized Battery Charging, which slows down charging at night to extend battery lifespan.
+The system also features Optimized Battery Charging, which slows down charging%20at%20night to extend battery lifespan.
 Additionally, users can manage Background App Refresh to control which apps update in the background, helping to save power.

 ## Control questions